zhaoyonghe/Email-System/README.txt

 =================================================================================
-Compile & test introduction:
+Compile & design introduction:
 =================================================================================
-To compile and generate the tree, run
+To compile and generate the tree, run (delete the previous tree directory if it exists):
-    make TREE=root
+    make install TREE=tree
-Then you will have a tree called "root" with the below hierarchy:
+Then you will have a tree called "tree" with the below hierarchy:
-/root
+/tree
     /bin
         mail-in
         mail-out
-    /inputs
-        00001
-        00002
-        ...
-        00032
     /mail
         /addleness
         /analects